nmai/lex-sort/README.md

 #lex-sort

 Use this module to sort an array of strings based on an arbitrary lexicographic ordering.
+Babel transpilation is not set up so please use Node 4.0+.

-Babel transpilation is not set up so please use Node 4.0+
+Install: `npm install lex-sort`

 Example usage: